Skip to main content

 Regulation

 On October 1, 2024 the Maximum Contaminant Level (MCL) of 10 ug/L for Hexavalent Chromium, also known as Chromium 6 or Cr VI, came into effect.
 This means that each community water system must test water sources for Cr VI to ensure the concentration is below 10 ug/L or 10 parts per billion (ppb).
-Testing must be completed by April 1, 2025.
+Testing was completed on schdule by April 1, 2025.
 Since Sunnyslope has fewer than 10,000 water service connections, compliance with this regulation is required by October 1, 2027.
 This regulation does not apply to private domestic wells.

 Health Effects